senarvi/senarvi.github.io/_posts/2017-05-04-crawling-conversation-sites.md

 [Scrapy](https://scrapy.org/) to be way more efficient.
 Using Scrapy can initially seem like a lot of work, but usually the same spider can be adapted to different sites with only small changes.
-A single conversation site contains millions or billions of words of conversation.
+A single conversation site contains millions or billions of words of conversations.

 Creating a new project has been made easy.
 After [installing Scrapy](https://doc.scrapy.org/en/latest/intro/install.html),